-Although all water pumps do the same basic function, they are not all the same.
+Water pumps do the same basic function, but they're not all the same.

-For peak performance and results, get a pump intended for the specific application at hand.
+For best results, always get a water pump intended for the specific task at hand.

 We carry several types of specialty pumps to move water, even in less than traditional situations.

-Pool cover pumps do exactly what you might guess - suction water off of pool covers.
+Pool Cover Pumps Pool cover pumps do exactly what you might guess - remove water from pool covers.
 Pool covers can be very expensive so you want to do everything possible to keep yours in top shape.

 Look for a pool cover pump with a float switch because it will shut off automatically when there is no more water to pump.
 Another feature to look for is a skimmer base, which keeps the suction away from the pool cover, further protecting your investment.
 Also, a garden hose connector is nice so you don't have to buy a discharge hose.

-Sprinkler pumps are used to pump water from alternative sources to lawn sprinklers.
+Sprinkler Pumps Sprinkler pumps are used to pump water from alternative sources to landscape sprinklers.
 Instead of using city water, save money by pumping water from a pond or lake to irrigate your lawn.